tyiannak/multimodal_movie_analysis/analyze_visual/Readme.md

 In addition, `process_video()` computes and returns video-level statistics of the above non-object features.
 In particular, mean, std, median by std ratio and top-10 average are computed for each of the 52 non-object features for the whole video.
+As for the object detection, the frame-level predictions are post processed under local time widnows with two different ways: (i) the object frame-level confidences are smoothed across time windows in order to increase the accuracy of the predictions and (ii)  every object that is not present to at least a minimum number (threshold) of subsequent frames, is excluded from the final feature vector.
 This results to 52x4 + 36 = 244 feature statistics that describe the whole video.
-TODO PANAGIOTIS STH ON THE OBJECT POST PROCESSING HERE

 To sum up `process_video()` returns five arguments:
  * the 244 feature vector of the whole video (as a numpy array)